 You can join a Sunday 4-hour sailing where passengers are invited to participate in the ship’s sailing.
 The day ends with a cannon salute.

-The Ship that Discovered California (Replica)
+3. Admire the Ship that Discovered California (Replica)

 The San Salvador is a replica ship of the one Juan Rodriguez Cabrillo sailed on when he discovered San Diego.